zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/install-zowe-pswi-deployment.md

 To install Zowe PSWI using z/OSMF and make the product software available for use on a system by users and other programs, you need to define a new deployment.
 This step defines the SMP/E environment name and the prefix of the CSI data set in z/OSMF.
 Specify data set allocation parameters for all SMP/E data sets, target libraries, and distribution libraries.

-To define a new deployment, complete the deployment checklist (specify the USS path, DSN, VOLSERs), and submit the deployment jobs through the z/OSMF user interface.
+To define a new deployment, complete the deployment checklist as specified in [Deploying software](https://www.ibm.com/docs/en/zos/2.4.0?topic=task-deploying-software) in the IBM documentation.
+Specify the following configuration elements:

+* UNIX System Services path (USS path)
+* Data Set Name (DNS)
+* Volume Serial Numbers (VOLSERs)

+Then submit the deployment jobs through the z/OSMF user interface.
 When the deployment is complete, you have a source and target copy of the software.

-For more information about these tasks, see [Deploying software](https://www.ibm.com/docs/en/zos/2.4.0?topic=task-deploying-software) in the IBM documentation.

 Subsequent product maintenance activities update the SMP/E environment without affecting your active product runtime environments.
 You can decide when to redeploy the maintenance-updated SMP/E target data sets to each of the product runtime environments.